GODAVID0819/Text-to-SQL_GRPO/README.md

 ## Role of the Reference Model

-To stabilize RL training, a frozen copy of the SFT model can be used as a **reference policy**.
-A KL penalty discourages the updated policy from drifting too far away from the original supervised model.
+To stabilize RL training, a frozen copy of the SFT model can be used as a reference policy.
+A KL penalty is added to discourage the updated policy from drifting too far away from the original supervised model.

-This is important because pure RL can otherwise:
-- overfit reward quirks
-- collapse output quality
-- drift toward degenerate SQL patterns

-So the recommended setup is:
-- trainable current policy
-- frozen SFT reference model
-- small KL regularization term

 ## Summary

 This project explores how to turn a supervised T5 text-to-SQL system into a reinforcement learning pipeline using GRPO and verifiable rewards.
-Because SQL outputs can be executed and checked directly, the task is well suited to RL without a learned reward model.
+Because SQL outputs can be executed and checked directly, the task is well-suited to RL without a learned reward model.
 The overall objective is to improve execution correctness by training on sampled outputs and relative outcome-based feedback, while keeping the model anchored to a strong supervised baseline.